Working With Scaffolding in Winter

 1. Ice on Platforms and Access Points

 Ice buildup is the biggest cold-weather threat.
-Even thin layers create slip hazards that can send a worker off balance.
+Even thin layers create slip hazards.
+Ensuring your scaffold boards are clear of frost is critical.

 • Ice adds weight to the scaffold structure.

-• Ladders, planks, and guardrails can become dangerously slick.
+• Ladders, planks, and guardrails can become slick.

-• Freezing rain can coat couplers and locking mechanisms, causing improper engagement.
+• Freezing rain can coat couplers and locking mechanisms.

 2. Snow Load Stress

-Heavy snow accumulation can stress scaffold frames and platforms well beyond intended load capacity.
+Heavy snow accumulation can stress scaffold frames well beyond intended load capacity.
+Reviewing scaffold test results can help you understand these limits.

 • Wet snow is significantly heavier than dry snow.

-• Accumulated snow between planks can hide hazards or cause planks to shift.
+• Accumulated snow can hide hazards or cause planks to shift.

 3. High Winds and Cold Fronts

-Winter winds hit harder, especially on elevated platforms.
+Winter winds hit harder, especially on elevated platforms like scaffold towers.

-• Wind chill affects a worker's grip, stamina, and reaction time.
+• Wind chill affects a worker's grip and reaction time.

-• Gusts make sheeting, or tarps, act like sails if not secured correctly.
+• Gusts make sheeting or tarps act like sails if not secured.

-• Sudden weather changes can turn a stable setup unstable in minutes.
+• Sudden weather changes can turn a setup unstable in minutes.

 4. Frozen Soil and Foundation Issues

-Cold ground may seem solid, but frost heave can cause:
+Cold ground may seem solid, but frost heave can cause shifts in base plates and screw jacks.

 • Uneven settling